 The keyword 'scf.SpinPolarization' specifies the non-spin polarization or the spin polarization for the electronic structure.
-If the calculation for the spin polarization is performed, then specify 'ON'.
-If the calculation for the non-spin polarization is performed, then specify 'OFF'.
+If the calculation for the spin polarization is performed, then specify 'OFF'.
 When you use 'LDA' for the keyword 'scf.XcType', the keyword 'scf.SpinPolarization' must be 'OFF'.
 In addition to these options, 'NC' is supported for the non-collinear DFT calculation.
 For this calculation, see also the Section 'Non-collinear DFT'.